Cruising the Aegean: Turkey and the Greek Isles

 Day 7 — Canakkale/Troy or Gallipoli

 Go ashore at Canakkale to explore the ruins of ancient Troy, which famously resisted a 10-year siege by the Greeks until the legendary Trojan Horse was allowed through the city gates.
 Learn about excavations here—started by German archaeologist Heinrich Schliemann in 1870—which have uncovered evidence of nine different civilizations dating back 5,000 years.
-Alternatively, cross the Dardanelles by local boat and drive to Gallipoli National Park, which marks the World War I battlefield where forces led by the leader later known as Ataturk defeated the Allies in 1915.
+Alternatively, cross the Dardanelles and drive to Gallipoli National Park, which marks the World War I battlefield where forces led by the leader later known as Ataturk defeated the Allies in 1915.
 Visit both Allied and Turkish cemeteries at Anzac Cove, and tour the Gallipoli War Museum.
 (B,L,D)

 Day 8 — Istanbul, Turkey